SolarArbiter/SolarArbiter.github.io/dashboard_documentation.md

 ### Create New Forecast
 {: .anchor}

+Forecasts can be created for either a Site or an Aggregate.

-1. Navigate to the Site listing page using the **Sites** link in the left sidebar.
-Select the site for which you are adding a Forecast.
+1. Navigate to the sites or aggregates page using the sidebar.
+From the applicable listing page, select the site or aggregate for which you are adding a Forecast.

-2. Click the **Create new Forecast** button on the Site page.
+2. On the site or aggregate page, click the **Create new Forecast** button.
     <img class="my-3" src="/images/plant_site.png"/>

 3. Enter metadata for your Forecast.
 On submission, you will be redirected